Cost to Build a House in Minnesota (2026)

 How much does land cost in the Twin Cities?

 It ranges enormously: community lots in growth cities like Lakeville, Blaine, or Chaska can run $120K–$250K; scarce infill and teardown lots in Minneapolis, Edina, or Minnetonka commonly cost $400K–$1M+ because you are buying (and demolishing) an existing house; and Lake Minnetonka shoreline is effectively a separate market measured in millions.
+Across most projects, land ends up around 15–35% of the total budget.

 How long does it take to build a house in Minnesota?

 Production homes typically deliver in 5–8 months from contract; custom homes run 10–16 months including design.
-Minnesota winters are built into every experienced builder’s schedule — foundations poured before deep frost, interior trades through the cold months.
+Minnesota winters are built into every experienced builder’s schedule: foundations poured before deep frost, interior trades through the cold months.

 Get Real Numbers for Your Project

 Planning ranges are the start, not the answer.
-The fastest way to a real number is 2–3 bids from builders who actually work in your city — get matched free and we'll shortlist them, or browse builders by city.
+The fastest way to a real number is 2–3 bids from builders who actually work in your city.
+Get matched free and we'll shortlist them, or browse builders by city.